GAYOT HOME RESTAURANTS TRAVEL HOTELS WINE THE FOOD PAPER EVENTS LIFESTYLE ABOUT GAYOT

 by Randal Caparoso

-One can make the argument that the ultimate food wines—the only ones you should be stuck with on a desert island—are those made from the French grape Pinot Noir.
+One can make the argument that the ultimate food wines are those made from the French grape Pinot Noir.
 Why?
-It's a red wine, with moderate degrees of tannin (the stuff derived from the skins and seeds of fermenting grapes), so it goes perfectly well with meats with some degree of fattiness—especially with a twist of pepper or slightly bitter vegetables on the side.
+It's a red wine, with moderate degrees of tannin (the stuff derived from the skins and seeds of fermenting grapes), so it goes perfectly well with meats with some degree of fattiness — especially with a twist of pepper or slightly bitter vegetables on the side.
 But the tannin of Pinot Noir is also very soft, very tender, making this usually a very sleek, smooth, easy-drinking red wine which goes just as well with white meats like fish, veal, pork and chicken.
 In fact, a slightly chilled bottle of typical Pinot Noir is just as soft and easy to drink as most California Chardonnays.

 • Leaner meats (veal, chicken, turkey, rabbit, any game bird, filets of beef or pork, and a well-drained duck)